Corporate Kryptonite (infographic)

 Another study by Evolven found that companies that are prepared for business interruptions and have a Disaster Recovery/Continuity of Operations Plan, experience an average of .9 business interruption events annually, while those companies who are not prepared average about 3.5 interruption events annually – almost four times as many.
 Combine the average number of interruptions: 3, with the average downtime per interruption: 4.7 hours and multiply all of that by the average cost-per-hour for a business interruption event: $110,000, and you have $1.55 million, according to Evolven Research.
 The average North American Fortune 500 company loses around $1.55 million annually to preventable business interruptions.

 So why aren’t more companies prepared?
 Are you prepared for another Sandy or Nemo coming to your town?
 The most realistic explanation is that there is a lack of knowledge regarding disaster recovery planning, and how to get started with the process of protecting your company’s infrastructure.

 Generally, IT disaster recovery planning creates redundancy measures, or back-up infrastructure.
 Some of the tools used in disaster recovery planning are server colocation, Metro Ethernet connections, data backup, and Cloud hosting.

-If you’d like more information on Disaster Recovery Plans, InfoRelay’s Sales Engineers and Sales Executives provide full DR consulting.
+If you’d like more information on Disaster Recovery Plans, InfoRelay’s Sales Engineers and Sales Executives can provide full DR consulting services.
 You can get in contact with one at 1.888.55.RELAY or 703.485.4600.